RM 630 Find Cheap Flights from Middle East to Malaysia

 • Which airlines fly most frequently to Malaysia?

 Middle East and Malaysia are connected by different airlines.
-The airlines that fly that route the most regularly are Malaysia Airlines (72 flights per week), Qatar Airways (35 flights per week), and Emirates (32 flights per week).
+The airlines that fly that route the most regularly are Malaysia Airlines (69 flights per week), American Airlines (37 flights per week), and Qatar Airways (37 flights per week).

 • How many airports are there in Malaysia?